Ciego Montero

-Ciego Montero is a Cuban brand of bottled water, part of Nestlé Waters, owned by the Cuban society Los Portales.
+Ciego Montero is a Cuban brand of bottled water, part of Nestlé Waters, established in 1985 and owned by the Cuban society Los Portales.
 Based in the village of Arriete-Ciego Montero, it produces the homonym water and soft drinks (refrescos) as the Gaseosa or the tuKola.

 History

 Production of Ciego Montero began in Guane, a town in Pinar del Río Province, a few years after the foundation of the Los Portales S.A.